rbarisic-lme/amd-queue-bypass/readme.md

 ### How-To

+1. Copy the content of "set-as-bookmark.js" to your clipboard
-1. Add a new Bookmark in your Browser and set this as the "URL" field.
+2. Add a new Bookmark in your Browser and set this as the "URL" field.
-2. visit the AMD Direct Buy Site and press the bookmark button
+3. visit the AMD Direct Buy Site and press the bookmark button

 ### Where it works